 Gather the ingredients.

-Cut the loaf in half and gently pull out the interior bread so that the baguette is hallowed out.
+Cut the loaf in half and gently pull out the interior bread so that the baguette is hollowed out.
 Toast bread until desired crispiness is reached.
 Smear the bottom half with the truffle mustard and place the pulled rotisserie chicken on top.

 On the other half of the hallowed out baguette, add the arugula and drizzle with the white balsamic glaze.
 Add chopped heirloom cherry tomatoes and the mozzarella pearls and sprinkle with a pinch of salt.
 Close the sandwich and serve.